LaoZZZZZ/bartender-1.1/README.md

 # Input:

- Currently it accepts input format that is consistent with the output of clustering component.
+ Currently it accepts input format that is consistent with the output of bartender_single_com component.

 # Usage